chertik77/TaskPro-frontend/README.md

 - **Get Help Fast:** Quickly reach out for assistance by sending an email directly from the app, ensuring timely support for any queries or issues.

+- **Accessibility:** Navigate and interact with the app using keyboard-only controls and screen readers, ensuring a seamless experience for all users.

 ## Project Contributors

 - [Denys Babych](https://github.com/chertik77) - Team Leader